wf8/anc_state_validation/README.md

 So the RevBayes marginal ancestral state reconstructions which are estimated via MCMC are directly comparable to the analytical marginal ancestral states computed by diversitree.
-It would be possible to summarize the samples from the MCMC to reconstruct the maximum a posteriori joint ancestral state reconstruction, but we have not done so in this work.
+In RevBayes it would be possible to summarize the samples from the MCMC to reconstruct the maximum a posteriori joint ancestral state reconstruction, but we have not done so in this work.